Chevalière d'Éon: Later life

 Once King Louis's agreement was reached with d'Éon, reports of d'Éon leaving Britain reached the public.
 These reports sparked legal cases pertaining to unresolved wagers to be filed.
 This led to Chief Justice William Murray, 1st Earl of Mansfield, to legally pronounce d'Éon as female under English law.

 Fencing match between Monsieur de Saint-George and Mademoiselle La chevalière d'Éon de Beaumont at Carlton House on 9 April 1787.
 Engraving by Victor Marie Picot, based on the original painting by Abbé Alexandre-Auguste Robineau (below).

-When France began to help the rebels during the American War of Independence, d'Éon asked to join the French troops in America, but their banishment prevented it.
+When France began to help the rebels during the American War of Independence, d'Éon asked to join the French troops in America, but d'Éon's banishment prevented it.
 In 1779, d'Éon published a book of memoirs: La Vie Militaire, politique, et privée de Mademoiselle d'Éon.
 They were ghostwritten by a friend named La Fortelle and are probably embellished.
 D'Éon was allowed to return to England in 1785.

 The pension that Louis XV had granted was ended by the French Revolution, and d'Éon had to sell personal possessions, including books, jewellery and plate.
 The family's properties in Tonnerre were confiscated by the revolutionary government.
 In 1792, d'Éon sent a letter to the French National Assembly offering to lead a division of female soldiers against the Habsburgs, but the offer was rebuffed.
-D'Éon participated in fencing tournaments until being seriously wounded in Southampton in 1796.
-D'Éon's last years were spent with a widow, Mrs. Cole.
-In 1804, d'Éon was sent to a debtors' prison for five months, and signed a contract for a biography to be written by Thomas William Plummer, which was never published.
-D'Éon became paralysed following a fall, and spent a final four years bedridden, dying in poverty in London on 21 May 1810 at the age of 81.
+After this, she participated in fencing tournaments until being seriously wounded in Southampton in 1796.
+In her last years, d'Éon lived with a widow, Mrs. Cole.
+In 1804, she was sent to a debtors' prison for five months, and signed a contract for a biography to be written by Thomas William Plummer, which was never published.
+She became paralysed following a fall, and spent a final four years bedridden, dying in poverty in London on 21 May 1810 at the age of 81.

-The surgeon who examined d'Éon's body attested in their post-mortem certificate that the Chevalier had "male organs in every respect perfectly formed", while at the same time displaying feminine characteristics.
+The surgeon who examined d'Éon's body attested in the post-mortem certificate that she had "male organs in every respect perfectly formed", while at the same time displaying feminine characteristics.
 A couple of characteristics described in the certificate were "unusual roundness in the formation of limbs", as well as "breast remarkably full".

-D'Éon's body was buried in the churchyard of St Pancras Old Church, and d'Éon's remaining possessions were sold by Christie's in 1813.
+D'Éon's body was buried in the churchyard of St Pancras Old Church, and her remaining possessions were sold by Christie's in 1813.
 D'Éon's grave is listed on the Burdett-Coutts Memorial there as one of the important graves lost.